fobnail/docs/dev-notes/minimal-os-for-fobnail.md

 | Bootloader Capabilities | Required to boot target OS                                         |
 | C library   | [fobnail-attester](https://github.com/fobnail/fobnail-attester) is writen in C |

-These are another features which are taken into account.
+These are another features which are taken into account (soft requirements).

 | Feature                  | Description                                                               |
 | ------------------------ | ------------------------------------------------------------------------- |